rse/unix-under-windows/README.md

    > as Docker cannot be run on the WSL-based Ubuntu directly.

 2. **Start & Configure Docker Desktop**:<br/>
-   Start and configure Docker Desktop.<br/>
+   Start and configure Docker Desktop.

    > Rationale: for CLI access from within WSL, the Docker daemon API has to be exposed via TCP on localhost.